samsonajulor/review-board/README.md

 ### **3.5 Cognito Setup**

+###### A separate endpoint for authenticating users would have been a better approach.
+Using the CLI seemed like a good idea at first but turned out to be less practical.

 1. **Create an App Client**:
    - Navigate to the **Cognito Console**.
    - Select your User Pool (`ReviewBoardUserPool` created by CDK).